sapozhnikovay/ngx-mat-datefns-date-adapter/README.md

 ## ES modules and Tree-shaking

-Import date-fns locales from 'date-fns/esm/locale' entrypoint.
+Import date-fns locales from 'date-fns/locale' entrypoint.
 This enables tree-shaking by the Angular builder.
+Ensure that date-fns is version 2.20.3 or newer.

 ## UTC date creation